equinor/res2df/docs/glossary.rst

 .. glossary::

     reservoir simulator
-        Reservoir simulators such as OPM Flow or Eclipse.
+        Simulation of reservoir fields come in many forms, but for the purposes of res2df we only consider simulators takes a :term:`deck` as input and produces term`output file`s such `.UNSRMY`.
+This includes, OPM flow and Eclipse.

     .DATA file
         Inputs provided to reservoir simulators such as Eclipse or OPM Flow.